emanuelefavero/algorithms/BINARY-SEARCH.md

   return -1
 ```

+> Note: Binary Search can also be implemented recursively. (check out binarySearchRecursive.js in this repo)

 ## When to use Binary Search

 - When you need to find an element in a sorted array or linked list